• Zum Hauptinhalt springen

 https://www.ccrc-hauner.de/technology-platforms/mass-spectrometry/d990e77de89f6bfb

-- BiomarKid: This project EU funded and is characterizing biomarkers of dietary patterns, physical activity and sleep in children and adolescents.
+- BiomarKid: Biomarker signatures of diet, physical activity and sleep in children and youth.
+JPL/BMBF funded project.
 More information: Research Framework (healthydietforhealthylife.eu)

-- EndObesity: This project is developing strategies to prevent overweight and obesity during the first 1000 days of life.
-The project include stakeholder from different areas including research, interest groups, consumer and politics.
-Further reading: EndObesity - Strategien zur Verhinderung von Übergewicht und Adipositas bei Kindern in den ersten 1000 Lebenstagen (gesundheitsforschung-bmbf.de)
+- EndObesity: Prevention of unhealthy weight gain and obesity during crucial phases throughout the lifespan.
+JPL/BMBF funded project.
+More information : EndObesity - Strategien zur Verhinderung von Übergewicht und Adipositas bei Kindern in den ersten 1000 Lebenstagen (gesundheitsforschung-bmbf.de)

 Child and Family Health Academy (ChiFHA) Team